langsci/PubState/README.md

 An OMP plugin to provide a field "Publication State" on the submission workflow tab "Publication" under "Title & Abstracts".
 This field is used by other plugins (as bookPage, seriesIndexPage catalogSearchPage) to label a publications state on the frontend.

+## Usage

+To style the "Forthcoming/Superseded" labels on the bookPage and CatalogSearch templates use the journal stylesheet and provide a "pubState" class:

+    .pubSate {
+        color: red;
+    }

 ## License

 Copyright (c) 2021 Language Science Press